Augusta, GA -

 "Anybody who can help us out in any way, shape or form!
 Door prizes, donations, anything we we greatly appreciate it."

 While Trey works on his putting, Summer looks forward to milestones like playing with other kids... and starting school.

 "That's our whole family's entire thing: we want him as normal as he can be, his own normal, we want him as happy as he can be.
 He wants to ride a bike very bad, but he really can't right now because of how long that leg is- he doesn't have the mobility in it.
 We're really hoping that once he gets this prosthetic, we want to see him ride a bike!"

-The Tee'd Fore Trey golf tournament is coming up Sunday, September first at Bartram Trail, with a 9:00am shotgun start.
+The Tee'd Fore Trey golf tournament is coming up Sunday, September 1, 2013 at Bartram Trail, with a 9:00am shotgun start.
 Get your teams together-- $75 per person.

 Call (803) 300-7254 to register or if you want to donate door prizes, volunteer to help out, whatever.

 And you heard in the story about Proteus affecting everything on Trey's left side-- internal organs, too.
-He has to have abdominal x-rays about every 3 months to make sure eberything's okay.
+He has to have abdominal x-rays about every 3 months to make sure everything's okay.